mmaelicke/scikit-gstat/docs/userguide/variogram.rst

 The last stage before a variogram function can be modeled is to define an experimental variogram, also known as *empirical variogram*, which will be used to parameterize a variogram model.
-However, the expermental variogram already contains a lot of information about spatial relationships in the data.
+However, the experimental variogram already contains a lot of information about spatial relationships in the data.
 Therefore, it's worth looking at more closely.
-Last but not least a poor expermental variogram will also affect the variogram model, which is ultimatively used to interpolate the input data.
+Last but not least a poor experimental variogram will also affect the variogram model, which is ultimatively used to interpolate the input data.